Nkovaturient/Muse-onic/README.md

 ## Why Museonic Exists

-People(ahem, I) remember songs in the moment — a few notes or a phrase — and then lose the thread to friction: search, signup, or delay.
+People remember songs in the moment — a few notes or a phrase — and then lose the thread to friction: search, signup, or delay.
 Museonic removes that friction and restores the feeling-to-audio loop:

 * **Instant**: capture and resolve audio in seconds.
 * **Local-first**: core recognition and reasoning run on your device (Whisper, Ollama).